cboulanger/bibliograph-docker/README.md

 ========================

 This is a preconfigured image of the web-based bibliographic data manager [Bibliograph](http://www.bibliograph.org) running in an Ubuntu container.
-It provides an easy way to try the application out and see whether it provides what you need.
+It's an easy way to try the application out and see whether it provides what you need.
 The docker setup is simple and should not be used in production.
 Improvements are very welcome.

-The code is the latest version published at [Sourceforge](http://sourceforge.net/projects/bibliograph/files/).
+The container uses the latest version of Bibliograph published at [Sourceforge](http://sourceforge.net/projects/bibliograph/files/).

 Building and running of the Image
 ---------------------------------

 On Mac and Windows, use [Kitematic](https://kitematic.com/) to run the image.

-On Linux or if you like the command line, download and build the container with
+On Linux, or if you like the command line, download and build the container with

 ```
 sudo docker pull cboulanger/bibliograph